 Nothing wrong with hitting legs after chest day in my opinion.
 Maybe if you’re extremely shoulder dominant, you might have some issues with heavy deadlifts but 99% of people should be just fine.

 At this point, it's about preference.

 If you went really hard on chest day and you’re feeling tired and sore, maybe leg day isn’t the best choice.
-Your legs are the largest muscle group on your body, so if you’re lacking energy there’s no way you’re gonna train them appropriately - even those squats that you look forward to will prove to be an uphill battle.
+Your legs are the largest muscle group on your body, so if you’re lacking energy there’s no way you’re gonna train them appropriately - even those daily squats that you often look forward to will prove to be an uphill battle.